-MD, psychiatrist, has for more than 30 years been a leader in drug abuse prevention and treatment in USA.
-Among his many contributions he was the first Director of the National Institute on Drug Abuse and was the second White House Drug Chief.
-In 1978 Dr. DuPont became the founding president of the Institute for Behaviour and Health, Inc. and in 1982, with his long time colleague, Peter Bensinger, he founded Bensinger, DuPont & Associates.
-Dr. DuPont maintains an active psychiatric practice specialising in addiction and anxiety disorders, and has been Clinical Professor at the Georgetown University School of Medicine since 1980.
-Among Dr. DuPont’s publication we find titles such as: “Getting Tough on Gateway Drugs: A Guide for the Family”, “A Bridge to Recovery: An Introduction to Twelve-Step Programmes” (Written with John P. McGovern, MD) and “The Selfish Brain: Learning from Addiction”.
+Robert L. DuPont, MD, psychiatrist, has for more than 40 years been a leader in drug abuse prevention and treatment in the United States.
+He was the first Director of the National Institute on Drug Abuse and was the second White House Drug Chief.
+In 1978 Dr. DuPont became the founding President of the Institute for Behavior and Health, Inc., a non-profit organization that identifies and promotes big new ideas to reduce illegal drug use.
+He is Vice President of Bensinger, DuPont & Associates, a leading consulting firm dealing with substance abuse, which he founded in 1982 with his longtime colleague Peter Bensinger.
+Dr. DuPont maintains an active psychiatric practice specialising in addiction and anxiety disorders, and has been Clinical Professor of Psychiatry at the Georgetown University School of Medicine since 1980.

 is the executive director of Drug Free America Foundation, Inc. and Save Our Society From Drugs (S.O.S.).
 Professor Fay has been an outspoken advocate against the legalization of drugs for over 20 years and is considered a pioneering expert on workplace drug abuse prevention programs.
 She has authored several books, as well as numerous newsletters and publications.
 Professor Fay has served as an advisor to the Whitehouse’s Office of National Drug Control Policy as well as several political leaders, including President Bush, on drug policy issues.
 Professor Fay holds a masters degree in business administration and is a professor at the Argentina Universidad del Salvador.
 She has founded, built and sold two successful businesses and was named the 2008 Tampa Bay Area Business Woman of the Year for the non-profit sector by the Tampa Bay Business Journal.
 In 2008, she received special recognition from then President George W. Bush for her exemplary efforts in drug prevention.
 She is also the recipient of the 2009 President’s Award from the National Narcotics Officers Associations Coalition.